mouheb1/aws-developer-associat-exam/README.md

 #### Data Recording
 - **Metadata**: Store additional context or detailed information not suitable for searching.
+- **Sampling**: Determines the percentage of requests that are traced, reducing the overhead of X-Ray by only capturing a subset of requests.
+It doesn't allow you to focus on specific blocks of code.
 - **Annotations**: Structured data used for filtering and analysis.
 - **Subsegments**: Break down a segment into smaller units to measure performance.